RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-16-citizen-science-with-openrov.markdown

 comments: true
 categories: [ Arduino, BeagleBone Black, Community, Linux ]
 ---
->With regard to robots, in the early days of robots people said, 'Oh, let's build a robot' and what's the first thought?
+>In the early days of robots people said, 'Oh, let's build a robot' and what's the first thought?
 You make a robot look like a human and do human things.
 That's so 1950s.
 We are so past that.
 ><br/>~Neil deGrasse Tyson

 {% imgcap right /images/openrov-uw.jpg OpenROV: Underwater robot running Node.js. %}